 A private vehicle transfers you to Sanur, a coastal town in the south of Bali.
 Your stay is set aside for relaxing next to the Indian Ocean.

-On board on your private boat with an English-speaking guide : cruising to Rinca Island, sailing to Kalong Island and Gili Laba Island.
-You go trekking with a ranger and spot some more of the famous Komodo dragons.
-Snorkelling among colourful fish in this magical setting is also planned.
-Dinners and nights on the boat.
+You will travel by private boat with an English-speaking guide, cruising to Rinca Island and sailing to Kalong Island and Gili Laba Island.
+You will go trekking with a ranger in search of the famous Komodo dragons, snorkel among the colourful fish in this magical setting, and enjoy relaxing dinners and nights onboard the boat.

 Sign up for our newsletter to receive the best of our travel inspirations